TheLeePriest/LDK/README.md

 - `handlerName`: Optional handler name.
 - `tsConfigPath`: Path to the TypeScript configuration file.
 - `functionName`: Optional function name.
+- `customOptions`: Optional object that allows any props that are passable vai the NodejsFunction construct

 ## ExpressStepFunction